 Metal roofs are attractive and practical.
 Not only are they an eye-catching addition to your house, but they last about 3-7 times longer than a roof made from conventional asphalt shingles, which equates to more than fifty years.

 If that benefit isn’t enough to explain their growing popularity, think about a metal roof’s resistance to fire, mildew, insects, and rot.
-As an environmental plus, the metal panels are made from 30-60% recycled material, and the entire roof is recyclable at the end of its service.
+As an environmental plus, the metal panels are made from 30-60% recycled material.
+Plus, the entire roof is recyclable at the end of its service.

 Metal roofs reflect the sun’s radiant heat, saving on air conditioning costs.
 In some states, homeowners receive a discount on their insurance.
-And installation costs are lower because the large panels are quickly mounted.
+And installation costs are lower because the large panels are mount quickly.

 Even though they are more expensive up front, it’s no mystery why metal roofs are high on the list of trendy roofing ideas.